 Spain’s southern coastal region Andalusia is famous for its chilled soups—most notably, that raw, tomatoey sipper so popular in the States.
 But gazpacho’s neglected Andalusian sister ajo blanco will ruin you for all other hot-weather soups.
-Olympia Provisions executive chef Alex Yoder perfects the simple garlic-almond blend, making his almond milk from scratch for a silky-smooth, sherry-revved, garlic-forward bowl that revives on hazy summer nights.
+Olympia Provisions' former executive chef Alex Yoder perfects the simple garlic-almond blend, making his almond milk from scratch for a silky-smooth, sherry-revved, garlic-forward bowl that revives on hazy summer nights.
 (Resist the urge to use store-bought almond milk.
 It’s a mistake.)

 Garlic Almond Soup